 And finally, in column 4 you will write down everything you eat or drink each day.
 Be specific as possible and include the serving size.
 This information will help to reveal your eating patterns and possible trigger foods.

-2. UNDERSTANDING HOW A FOOD DIARY WORKS
+2. UNDERSTANDING HOW A IBS FOOD DIARY WORKS

 So how does the food diary work?